-You are hereby notified that the annual meeting of the stockholders of UNITED-GUARDIAN, INC., a Delaware corporation (the "Company"), will be held at the offices of Holtz Rubenstein Reminick LLP, 125 Baylis Road, Suite 300, Melville, NY 11747 on Wednesday, May 15, 2013 at 10:00 A.M. local time, for the following purposes:
+You are hereby notified that the annual meeting of the stockholders of UNITED-GUARDIAN, INC., a Delaware corporation (the "Company"), will be held at the offices of Baker Tilly Virchow Krause, LLP, 125 Baylis Road, Suite 300, Melville, NY 11747 on Wednesday, May 14, 2014 at 10:00 A.M. local time, for the following purposes:

 - 1. To elect six (6) directors to serve until the next annual meeting of the stockholders and until their respective successors are elected and qualified; - 2.
-To hold an advisory vote on the frequency of voting on the compensation paid to the Company's named executive officers: - 3.
-To hold an advisory vote relating to the compensation of the Company's named executive officers; - 4.
-To ratify the appointment by the Company of Holtz Rubenstein Reminick LLP as its independent registered public accounting firm for the fiscal year ending December 31, 2013; and - 5 To transact such other matters as may properly come before the meeting or any adjournment thereof.
+To hold an advisory vote relating to the compensation of the Company's named executive officers; - 3.
+To ratify the appointment by the Company of Baker Tilly Virchow Krause, LLP (formerly, Holtz Rubenstein Reminick LLP) as its independent registered public accounting firm for the fiscal year ending December 31, 2014; and - 4 To transact such other matters as may properly come before the meeting or any adjournment thereof.

-Only stockholders of record at the close of business on March 22, 2013 are entitled to notice of and to vote at the meeting.
+Only stockholders of record at the close of business on March 28, 2014 are entitled to notice of and to vote at the meeting.